meetuparchive/mwp-cli/docs/tx.md

   resource you wish to pull down, usually resources where translation is complete.
   Commit result, create PR, and merge PR after Travis build has passed.

+- `pullAll`- should be run while on a fresh branch, separate from other code changes.
+It will grab translated content from all resources for the project it is run in in last updated resource order.
+As each resource it is pulled it merges pulled content into `src/trns/po/{localeCode}.po` files.
+If you'd like to have a history of each change based on resource add a flag of `-c` and it will create a unique commit for each resource that has a change to commit.
+  Commit result, create PR, and merge PR after Travis build has passed.

 - `pushTxMaster` - Updates the master resource - the cannonical copy of translated content.
 The main usage is for diffing against when examining a new / updated PR.
   This is run whenever there's an update to the master branch.
 This pushes all